ShimShim27/Artificial-Ecosystem-Generator/README.md

 # Artificial-Ecosystem-Generator
 A program to simulate artificial ecosystem using machine learning.
+(The code maybe messy because it is my school project.)

 ## Description
 * This system was built in Netbeans and is using JavaSwing for GUI.